mvaganov/self/RESUME.md

 * Software Side-projects, Game Jams, and Hackathons (samples at http://codegiraffe.com)

 #### Personal Programming Axioms
-* The price we must pay for being god-of-the-machine is Understanding.
+* The price we must pay for being wizards is Understanding.
+It's a price that must be paid.
 * The best programmer writes the most Readable code.
 Speed is for the compiler.
-* The first version is noisy, buggy, won't map-reduce, and later versions matter.
 * The best code will survive long after a programmer leaves it.
 * Single Point of Truth: One complexity, One bug, One change.
 * Code explicit functionality rather than side effects, and /** document it */